Jonathan2251/lbd/source/gpu.rst

 Key responsibilities:

 - Perform coarse culling at the meshlet or instance level.
-- Select appropriate LODs for distant geometry.
+- Select appropriate **LODs** for distant geometry.

+  - But it does not create new detail like the Tessellation Shaders.

 - Build a compact list of meshlets to be processed.
 - Determine how many mesh shader workgroups to launch.
 - Pass a payload (task data) to mesh shader workgroups.